-The Market Risk Rule requires institutions subject to the rule to adjust their risk-based capital ratios to reflect the market risk in their trading portfolios.
-As of December 31, 2020, the Company and CONA are subject to the Market Risk Rule.
-See "MD&A -Market Risk Profile" in our 2020 Form 10-K.
+The "Market Risk Rule" supplements the Basel III Capital Rules by requiring institutions subject to the rule to adjust their risk-based capital ratios to reflect the market risk in their trading portfolios.
+The Market Risk Rule generally applies to institutions with aggregate trading assets and liabilities equal to 10% or more of total assets or \$1 billion or more.
+As of June 30, 2021, the Company and CONA are subject to the Market Risk Rule.
+See "MD&A-Market Risk Profile" in our Q2 2021 Form 10-Q.